Space-time least-squares isogeometric method and efficient solver for parabolic problems: Parabolic model problem and its discretization

 \subsection{A priori error analysis}

 We investigate in this section the approximation properties of the isogeometric space $\V_{h,0}$ under $h$-refinement. \begin{prop} Let $q_s$ and $q_t$ be two integers such that $2\leq q_s \leq p_s+1$ and $1 \leq q_t\leq p_t+1$.
-Under Assumption \ref{ass:local_quasi_unif}, there exists a projection $\Pi_h: \V_0 \cap \left( H^{q_s}(\Omega)\otimes L^2(0,T)\right)\cap \left( L^2(\Omega)\otimes H^{q_t}(0,T)\right) \rightarrow \V_{h,0}$ such that
+Under Assumption \ref{ass:local_quasi_unif}, there exists a projection $\Pi_h: \V_0 \cap \left( H^{q_s}(\Omega)\otimes H^1(0,T)\right)\cap \left( H^2(\Omega)\otimes H^{q_t}(0,T)\right) \rightarrow \V_{h,0}$ such that

 where the constant $C$ depends on $p_s,\ p_t,\ \alpha$ and the parametrization $\mathbf{G}$. \end{prop} \begin{proof} The result follows from the anisotropic approximation estimates that are developed in \cite{Da2012}.
-We remark that \cite{Da2012} states its error analysis in dimension $2$, but the results therein straightforwardly generalize to higher dimension.
+We remark that \cite{Da2012} states its error analysis for $2$ dimensions, but the results therein straightforwardly generalize to higher dimension.
 We give an overview of the proof, for the sake of completeness.

 As space and time coordinates in $\Omega \times [0,T]$ are orthogonal, the parametric coordinate (tangent) vectors are

 Then, given $v\in\V_0$, the directional derivatives w.r.t. $\vect{g}_i$ and $\vect{g}_t$ that are used in \cite[Section 5]{Da2012}, become